Certificate of Acceptance (COA)

 A COA may also be issued when urgent work was required in order to protect lives or serious damage to property and there was no time to obtain a Building Consent.
-See Urgent Work (FAQ’s) and Certificate of Acceptance page.
+See Urgent Work (FAQ’s) and Certificate of Acceptance page for further information.

 PLEASE NOTE: A COA can only cover work that is visible – where the work can be inspected and can be seen to be compliant with the Building Code, e.g. it cannot cover work hidden behind internal or external claddings.

 Certificate of Design Work (COW)

 This form must accompany your building consent application, and includes the name of the licensed building practitioner supervising or carrying out your design work.
 For more information, go to Licensed Building Practitioner page, and see the MBIE Guidance on Certificates of Work for engineers, builders, BCAs, and insurance companies.